maevadevs/Rust-Developer-Foundation/02.Project-Guessing-Game/readme.md

     - `expect()` Method
     - If `Err`: Crash the program and display the message argument
     - If `Ok`: Return the value in `Ok` (Number of bytes in the user’s input)
-  - **If you do not call `expect`, the program will compile, but you will get a warning**
+  - **If we do not call `expect`, the program will compile, but we will get a warning**
     - This is part of Rust's *Error Handling*
     - The proper way to handle this is with *Error Handling*

 ## Generating a Secret Number

 - Generate a secret number that the user will try to guess
   - The secret number should be different every time
   - Use a random number between 1 and 100
 - *Random number generator is not part of Rust's Standard Library*
   - But there are some third-party crates that we can use
   - We can use the `rand` crate